- Abortion is legal in the state of Oregon.

 Ending a pregnancy due to fetal abnormalities or maternal health concerns can be an extremely difficult choice.
-We provide both surgical and medical options if you have decided to end the pregnancy.
+We provide both procedural and medication options if you have decided to end the pregnancy.
 We can perform genetic testing in cases of pregnancies with abnormalities.
 Counseling and support options are available to help you throughout the process.

-Experts at the OHSU Fetal Therapy program and perinatology group specialize in high-risk pregnancy and fetal abnormalities and are available for consultation throughout the process.
+Experts at the OHSU Fetal Care Program and perinatology group specialize in high-risk pregnancy and fetal abnormalities and are available for consultation throughout the process.
 They can provide information about possible risks in future pregnancies.

 - Pregnancy Choices: Raising the Baby, Adoption, and Abortion (English and Español ), from ACOG